lonekorean/wordpress-export-to-markdown/README.md

 ### Put each post into its own folder? (`--post-folders`)

-Whether or not a separate folder is created for each post's Markdown file (and images).
+Whether or not to create a separate folder for each post's Markdown file (and images).
 Default is `true`.

 | Value | Description |
 | --- | --- |